kodepandai/laravel-api-response/README.md

 ### Validate or Fail

-Use this helper to validate user submitted request then return an `ApiResponse::error` response if the validation fails.
+Use this helper to validate user submitted request, then return an `ApiResponse::error` response if the validation fails.

 With this helper, now you can use something like `$request->validate()` without worrying on how to handle the redirect response or validation errors separately.